fanglingsu/vimb/index.md

 ## latest features

+New setting 'default-zoom'
+: Initial Full-Content Zoom in percent.

 Link activation on search result by `<CR>`
 : If a search is performed by `?` or `/` the element containing the currently highlighted search match can be clicked by hitting `<CR>`.
 This allows to